brianokeefe/starch/README.md

   * You can change the template that a given `.html` file uses by specifying `template: some-template-name` in the file's frontmatter.
   * Use `{{{body}}}` in your templates where the HTML should be rendered.
+* Any Handlebars helpers can live in `app/helpers.js`.
+In the exported object, each key/value pair should resemble `helperName: function(value) { ... }`.
 * Javascript and Coffeescript should live in `app/assets/js/`.
   * Javascript files should have a `.js` extension and Coffeescript files should have a `.coffee` extension.